 To ensure we can react to the changing needs of the residents and put the necessary procedures in place to protect our residents and staff.

-- Visits will be restricted to 30 mins and between the hours of 10am – 12pm and 2pm – 4.30pm.
-Visits will be scheduled on the hour i.e. 10 – 10.30.
-11-11.30 to facilitate the cleaning and sanitising of the visiting area and furniture etc. in between visits.
+- Visits will be restricted and scheduled to facilitate the cleaning and sanitising of the visiting area and furniture etc. in between visits.
 This may be subject to change depending on availability of the home and their family liaison staff.

 - Visits will be by appointment only by a designated person which will normally be the Administrator.

-To ensure compliance with the Government 3 step Guidelines for lifting lockdown.
+To ensure the well being of residents whilst keeping others safe.
 To reduce exposure of the virus to our residents, visitors and staff.